These 5 tax saving investment options serve dual purposes for you. Along with tax savings, they help in wealth creation in the long run.

 Latest to the list is the New Pension Scheme or NPS.
 This scheme is a retirement solution to the employees of central and state governments.

 NPS is based on investment in pension funds by contribution from the employee and the concerned government.

-Employee’s contribution stands at 10% of his basic salary and dearness allowance.
+Employee’s pension contribution stands at 10% of his basic salary and dearness allowance.
 Government contribution is also 10% in case of state governments.
-This has been revised to 14% from previous 10% for central government in recent recommendations.
+New pension contributions have been revised to 14% from previous 10% for central government in recent recommendations.

 The contribution is tax exempt under section 80C of the Indian Income Tax Act.
 Tax benefits upto ₹ 1,50,000 can be availed by investing in Tier-II account of the NPS.

 Pension funds in the NPS scheme has the potential to yield returns around 8-14%.
 Keeping in view the long term investment horizon (till 60 years of age of the employee), it can be one of the best tax saving investment options to create wealth.